ztialo/Arm-Simulation/README.md

 ```
 Make sure you are using the right Python environment

-### 3. Inset the correct task name
+### 3. Insert the correct task name
-After the Isaac Sim app started up, in the terminal it will ask you the name of the task that you want to run.
+After the Isaac Sim app has started up, in the terminal, it will ask you the name of the task that you want to run.
 Type in the task folder name that you would want to run.
 Task folder names can be found in `/Arm-Simulation/arm/tasks`